+Honey-Mango Dessert Hummus isn’t as strange as it sounds!
 Have you ever had “dessert hummus,” or a sweet hummus?
 If you haven’t, you should definitely give it a try.
-It’s not as strange as it sounds.
-In fact, it’s really tasty, and what a healthy treat it makes!
-I hope you’ll give my recipe for Honey-Mango Dessert Hummus a try.
+This hummus is tasty, and what a healthy treat it makes!
+I hope you’ll give it a try.

-Dessert hummus, or hummus that’s sweet-not-savory, crossed my mind several times over the year, but it wasn’t until recently that I did anything about it.
+Dessert hummus, or hummus that’s sweet and not savory, crossed my mind several times since that event, but it wasn’t until recently that I did anything about it.
 Now we can celebrate with Honey-Mango Dessert Hummus!

-This is perfect to serve as a healthy dessert, but it’s not so sweet that you couldn’t serve it as an afternoon snack.
+This hummus is perfect to serve as a healthy dessert, but it’s not so sweet that you couldn’t serve it as an afternoon snack.
 I baked up some pita chips and sliced up some apples to serve with my Honey-Mango Dessert Hummus.
-Perfect.
+Perfect!

 Traditional, savory hummus is a staple in my house.
 Served up with olives and cheese and pita bread, it makes a great meal that is perfect when you don’t want to cook.
 I make Spiced Edamame Hummus pretty often.
 Oddly enough, it doesn’t include garbanzo beans, and neither does my recipe for Roasted Beet Hummus.
 Both are delicious and really colorful.

 There are a bunch of snack-worthy chocolate options out there for sweet hummus, and you know I’ll try to make a chocolate one soon — I’ll keep you posted!

 I can’t wait to play around a bit more and see what other dessert hummus options make the cut.
 For now, I’ll indulge in Honey-Mango Dessert Hummus, and hope you’ll give it a try, too.

 Serves About 2 cups